isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 ### Travel Checklist – Death & Critical Illness Emergency Visit Lane

 This checklist is **only** suitable for travellers who have been approved for entry on an urgent basis via the Death and Critical Illness Emergency Visit Lane (DCEV).
-Travellers arriving in Singapore via the Work Pass Holder General Lane, Air Travel Pass, Reciprocal Green Lane, Vaccinated Travel Lane or travellers who had left Singapore for Malaysia via DCEV should refer to the lane specific requirements or refer to their approval letters for instructions.
-Return to “Travelling to Singapore” for more details.
+Travellers arriving in Singapore via the Work Pass Holder General Lane, Air Travel Pass, Reciprocal Green Lane, Vaccinated Travel Lane should refer to the lane specific requirements or refer to their approval letters for instructions.
+Return to “Travelling to Singapore” for more details on the other lanes.

-Given the nature of the visit, arrangements will be made to allow travellers to make short and safe visits to the medical facility and/or funeral.
+Under the DCEV, arrangements will be made to allow travellers to make short and safe visits to the medical facility and/or funeral.
 Otherwise, scroll-down or click on the links for health-related protocols applicable based on the relevant stage of your journey.

 Travellers may print out this page and indicate with a **"&#9745;"** in the box **(&#x2610;)** for completed activities.